 God knows how long it took him to write.
 The research alone must have taken years.
 His portrait of Normandy’s Saint Malo exists in your very hands.
 It’s perfect, as are the warm, flawed and somehow innocent characters; all at mercy to the tumultuous tides of German occupied Europe between 1941 and the Normandy landings of 1944.

-The novel throws into question the maxim, ‘the only good German is a dead one’, as the meek orphan Werner Pfennig is conscripted into the Hitler Youth, and spends the rest of the war winning the lottery due to his skills in wireless technology.
+The novel throws into question the maxim, ‘the only good German is a dead one’, as the meek orphan Werner Pfennig is conscripted into the Hitler Youth, and spends the rest of the war winning the lottery and avoiding direct combat due to his skills in wireless technology.
 Of course, this is 1941, so the prize is travelling around occupied terroritories locating resistance wireless signals before watching his comrades slaughter the broadcasters.
 These flashes of purpose are punctuated by sleeping on hard benches of an Opel 1 tonne Blitz truck whilst wrestling with diarorrhea.
 It’s lighter than that might imply!

 Quoting all the good lines in the book would require transcribing the entire thing, so I’ll restrain myself to a single line, which alone must have taken a day to perfect: